Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 we studied network namespaces and related commands.
 We also started a series of experiments to deepen our understanding of virtual networking between network namespaces.
 For practical purposes you can imagine that our abstract network namespaces represent LXC containers in the test networks.

 In the last post we have learned how to connect two network namespaces via veth devices and a Linux bridge in a third namespace.
-In coming experiments we will get more ambitious – and put our namespaces (or containers) into virtual VLANs.
+In coming experiments we will get more ambitious – and combine our namespaces (or containers) with virtual VLANs.
 “V” in “VLAN” stands for “virtual”.
-So, what are virtual VLANs?
-These are VLANs in a virtual network environment!

 VLANs